apollographql/apollo-utils/packages/generate-persisted-query-manifest/README.md

 Tell the CLI where to look for your documents.
 You can use glob patterns to determine where to look.
 Prefix the pattern with `!` to ignore the path which is useful to ignore queries that might be defined in your tests or storybook stories not used in your production application.

+Paths are interpreted relative to the current working directory, not the config file's directory.
+We recommend always running `generate-persisted-query-manifest` via an `npm run` script, which runs commands with the directory containing `package.json` as the current directory.

 Default:

 ```json